What exactly is an upland gun?

 Well what was the young hunter to do?
 While leafing through a sporting goods catalog I came across a 18.5″ barrel with a plain bead sight with a cylinder bore.
 Now that might just be the ticket for easy carrying and quick shooting in the thickets.
 A trip to my local gunsmith and then the little barrel surprisingly made by Mossberg for a Remington 870 now had the Rem Choke tube system.

-Since then I have tried many shotguns but keeping carrying that Stoeger Coach Gun afield over all others.
+Since then I have tried many shotguns but keep carrying that Stoeger Coach Gun afield over all others.
 While not fancy it fits my physique and shooting style very well.

 The same would be true of a heavyweight shotgun better fit for goose hunting.
 Leave the 10 gauge shotgun at home master blaster.
 It’s a 12 gauge and smaller world when targeting upland game.
 The classic 16 gauge was well at home for hunting such game but has almost gone obsolete.
 The 20 gauge now is offered with loads that will rival the payload of a 12 gauge.
 The 16 just couldn’t keep up.
 The 28 gauge and even the diminutive .410 bore shotgun has found favor with close range hunters.
 They work quite well as long as the hunter realizes the short range limitations of such selections.